cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    user@localmachine:~/ciisb-vncviewer-linux64$ export TIGERVNC_PATH=~/ciisb-vncviewer-linux64 # Change according to actual location of the vncviewer user@localmachine:~/ciisb-vncviewer-linux64$ ./vncviewer user@ciisb1.ceitec.muni.cz:2 # replace with VNCID of your session

-If you wish to execute vncviewer without specifying the path, you have to include these two lines into your ``.bashrc`` file:
+If you wish to execute vncviewer without specifying the path, you have to include these two lines into your ``~/.bashrc`` file:

 .. code-block:: console

    export TIGERVNC_PATH=~/ciisb-vncviewer-linux64 # Change according to the actual location of the vncviewer export PATH=~/ciisb-vncviewer-linux64:$PATH # Change according to the actual location of the vncviewer